Olexify/KillAdobe/README.md

 ## 🚀 Running at Windows startup

-If you want this script to run automatically when Windows starts:
+You may want this script to run automatically when Windows starts, I have a better solution - disable Adobe from starting at all:

 ### 1. Disable Adobe startup (recommended)
 You can do this via:
 - Windows Settings → Startup Apps
-- Registry tools (e.g. Reg Organizer)
 - Microsoft Sysinternals Autoruns
+- Registry tools (e.g. Reg Organizer, but russian utils are sus)

 📌 Sysinternals Autoruns:
 https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns